Optimal Estimator Design and Properties Analysis for Interconnected Systems with Asymmetric Information Structure: Optimal estimator design

-\begin{remark} If the IS is composed of $N$ subsystems ($N>2$), there are numerous possible measurements reception outcomes at each step.
-It is unlikely to analytically derive the optimal estimator gains for the interconnected system composed of $N$ subsystems, because the $P_{t|t}$ can not be succinctly written as an explicit equation with respect to the gains $K_{t}^{ij}$, $i,j\in\{1,2,\ldots,N\}$.
-The analytical design ensures that the estimator gains can be computed in a timely manner.
-In addition, the analytic design of the estimator helps us to establish a condition that is easy to verify for ensuring the boundedness of the EEC (see Theorem 2). \end{remark}

-\begin{remark} Compared to \cite{sinopoli2004kalman,liu2004kalman,huang2007stability,you2011mean}, the derivation of the optimal estimator gain $\Delta_{t}$ in this paper is more challenging, because if $\gamma_{t}^{1}\gamma_{t}^{2}\neq1$, the corresponding gains of the estimator must satisfy a certain sparse structure constraint.
-The optimal estimator gain in \cite{sinopoli2004kalman,liu2004kalman,huang2007stability,you2011mean} is directly obtained from standard Kalman filtering formulas.
-Actually, for any cases of the data reception, the optimal estimator gain in \cite{sinopoli2004kalman,liu2004kalman,huang2007stability,you2011mean} is either a zero matrix or the standard Kalman filtering gain with different measurement matrices.
-However, in this paper, to obtain the optimal estimator gain is a challenging task (see Theorem \ref{the1} and its proof).
-Hence, the results presented in Theorem \ref{the1} are not straightforward extensions of the ones in \cite{sinopoli2004kalman,liu2004kalman,huang2007stability,you2011mean}.
-To the best of our knowledge, analytic design of an optimal state estimator for the interconnected systems with asymmetric information structure induced by random delay has not been discussed in the literature. \end{remark}
+\begin{remark} Compared to \cite{sinopoli2004kalman,liu2004kalman,huang2007stability,you2011mean}, the derivation of the optimal estimator gain $L_{t}$ in this paper is more challenging, because if $\gamma_{t,1}\gamma_{t,2}\neq1$, the corresponding gains of the estimator must satisfy a certain sparse structure constraint.
+While, the optimal estimator gain in \cite{sinopoli2004kalman,liu2004kalman,huang2007stability,you2011mean} is directly obtained from standard Kalman filtering formulas.
+Actually, for any cases of the data reception, the optimal estimator gain in \cite{sinopoli2004kalman,liu2004kalman,huang2007stability,you2011mean} is either a zero matrix or the standard Kalman filtering gain with different measurement matrices. \end{remark}